Need to join a meeting?

 After a few successful sessions of brainstorming, your team should have come up with great ideas.
 If brainstorming has helped you to find new ways to approach a problem and solve it, you may want to make it a habit for yourself or your team.

 Meeting Pulse can help you make brainstorming a habit.
-With our Live Q&A Sessions and brainstorming tool, you can ask questions to your team and invite them to share ideas.
+With our Live Q&A session software and online team brainstorming tool, you can ask questions to your team and invite them to share ideas.
 Reddit style upvoting makes it feel like a collaborative forum, and the document feature allows people to access important documents with goals and agendas clearly articulated.

 To make brainstorming a habit, try to do it at least once with every major project or issue that comes to light.
 You can also have your team meet once a week or once a month to build the habit.
 Overall, habits are built by repetitiveness.